sergiolealandres/path-dependent-volatility-modeling/README.md

 ### aux_files/
 Contains auxiliary functions used for calibration and optimization.
 Includes kernel definitions, objective functions, and helper tools for model fitting.

-### data/
-Includes datasets used in the analysis, such as option prices, implied volatilities, underlying prices, and intermediate results.

 ## Main Files

 ### part2